 Introduction: Could you afford an apartment in DuPage County?
 Divide your group into two teams to work through the scenarios and find out!
-Start both teams with the assumption that an apartment costs a minimum of \$1,000/month.
+Start both teams with the assumption that an apartment costs \$1,714/month, the average rent per month for a 2-bedroom apartment in the Chicago-Joliet-Naperville HUD Metro FMR Area.
 Then answer the questions below.